Your 2025 guide to Machu Picchu

 THE INCA TRAIL

-This route offers parts from Cusco, where your small group treks past ancient ruins, rivers, and mountains to get to Machu Picchu through rugged and steep terrain.
-Traveling this way gets you a private chef and dining tent, a portable shower and portable toilet, and porters to carry equipment and luggage.
+This route parts from Cusco, where your small group treks past ancient ruins, rivers, and mountains to get to Machu Picchu through rugged and steep terrain.
+Traveling this way gets you a private chef and dining tent, portable toilet, and porters to carry equipment and luggage.
 You’ll take the train halfway from Ollantaytambo to Machu Picchu, alighting at the KM 104 mark where you cross the river to begin the trail.
 Pass by a couple of archaeological sites that are little-visited (including the stunning Wiñay Wayna), and then pick up the same final section as the more famous multi-day Inca Trail.

 Get to know more about the Inca Trail here.